singularityhub/jupyter/README.md

 and here I am sitting in my local directory, but the entire software and depdencies are provided by my container.
 STILL really cool.

 ![local.png](local.png)
+## Note on port forwarding
+If you are running Singularity in Windows through vagrant.
+You will need to configure port fowarding in the Vagrantfile that you use to set up the Singularity container as well.
+As an example, you should add a line that might look like this.
+`config.vm.network "forwarded_port", guest: 8888, host: 8888, host_ip: "127.0.0.1"`